SurbD/BlckLap/README.md

 [![Author](https://img.shields.io/badge/Author-PyDevyn-orange)](https://github.com/surbd)

 Blcklap is an Authentication project built with Flask.
-It comprises of basic login and actions and account management options.
+It comprises of basic login actions and account management options.

 ## Features